home-assistant/home-assistant.io/source/_integrations/vicare.markdown

 {% endimportant %}

 {% note %}
-It may take up to an hour till your new client is active and usable.
-Otherwise you will not get any devices in Home Assistant.
+It may take up to an hour for your new client to become active and usable.
+Otherwise, you will not receive any devices in Home Assistant.
 {% endnote %}

 ### API limits

 The Viessmann API is rate-limited.
-If you exceed one of the limits below you will be blocked for 24 hours:
+If you exceed one of the limits below, you will be blocked for 24 hours:

 - Limit 1: 120 calls for a time window of 10 minutes
 - Limit 2: 1450 calls for a time window of 24 hours

 The {% term integration %} polls the API every 60 seconds and will work within these limits.
-However any additional requests to the API, e.g. by setting the temperature via the integration but also by interacting with the ViCare app, counts into those limits.
+However, any additional requests to the API, for example, by setting the temperature via the integration but also by interacting with the ViCare app, count into those limits.

 {% note %}
-If you have multiple Viessmann devices in Home Assistant the limit is shared between them, meaning the poll interval is increased and the values are less frequently updated!
+If you have multiple Viessmann devices in Home Assistant, the limit is shared between them, meaning the poll interval is increased and the values are less frequently updated!
 {% endnote %}

 {% include integrations/config_flow.md %}